urbit/docs/docs/walkthroughs/source.md

 ## `mar/`

 This is where marks live.
 Marks are data type definitions used by `%ford`.
-A mark is like a mime-type, but precisely specified in executable code.
+A mark is like a mime-type, but specified in executable code.

 ## `ren/`